About the City's Local Planning Strategy

 Documents

-If you have any comments to make on this proposal, please complete the attached “Adjoining Property Owner / Occupier Comment Form” and return it to the City by close of business Wednesday, 25 June 2025.
-Any submissions received by the aforementioned date will be considered in determining the application.
+If you have any comments to make on this proposal, please complete the Request to Comment Form below by the close of business, Sunday, 28 September 2025.
+Any submissions received by the aforementioned date will be considered in determining the proposed road closure.

 Documents